bgveenstra/cs-lessons/computer-architecture.md

 ## Interpreters and Compilers

-If the computer works with 0s and 1s, how does it  know what to do when we give it a line of code like `var speed = 0;`?
+If the processor works with 0s and 1s, how does it know what to do when we give it a line of code like `var speed = 50;`?

 Very early in the history of computer development, Assembly languages were created to manipulate computer memory and operations in a way that's possible for humans to read, instead of just 1s and 0s.
 How human-readable they are depends on your level of training.
 There is usually a one-to-one correspondance between a line of code in assembly and an operation carried out by the machine, so they still look a lot like code and not at all like English.